Chris Timons

-Chris Timons (born 8 December 1974) is an English professional footballer who plays as defender and midfielder for Rainworth Miners Welfare.
+Christopher Timons (born 8 December 1974) is an English former professional footballer who is assistant manager of Sherwood Colliery.

+As a player, he was a defender and midfielder who played over a 29 year period, notably in the Football League for Mansfield Town, Chesterfield, Halifax Town and Leyton Orient.

 Career

 His previous clubs include Clipstone Miners Welfare, Mansfield Town, Halifax Town, Chesterfield, Leyton Orient, Stafford Rangers, Gainsborough Trinity, Altrincham, Stalybridge Celtic, Ilkeston Town, Harrogate Town and Rainworth MW.

 In September 2007, he was appointed caretaker manager of Hucknall Town following the resignation of Andy Legg.
 His only game in charge was a defeat at Burscough F.C.
 He left Hucknall Town for Ilkeston Town in summer 2008 but returned to Watnall Road in September 2008.

+Coaching career

+In September 2022, Timons was appointed assistant manager of Sherwood Colliery.